cabal-club/cable/readme.md

 **head**: When used to refer to a post, any post that no other known post links to.

-**latest**: When used to refer to a post, the latest post is the post that, from a client's perspective at a given moment in time, is the head with the greatest timestamp.
+**latest**: When used to refer to a post, the latest post is that post which, from a client's perspective at a given moment in time, is the head with the greatest timestamp.

 **varint**: a variable-length unsigned integer. cable uses Protocol Buffer-style [varints](https://developers.google.com/protocol-buffers/docs/encoding#varints).